ipilcher/b1b/README.md

 If no interfaces are listed, `b1b` will automatically detect and monitor all mode 1 bond interfaces that are attached to a bridge.
 (If no such interfaces exist on the system, `b1b` will exit with an error status.)

+### Limitations

+`b1b` does have some limitations.

+* It does not detect changes in network configuration.
+If a new bond or bridge is added, `b1b` must be restarted to detect the change.

+* IP multicast is not supported.  `b1b` maintains connectivity to virtual machine (or other virtual interface attached to a bridge) by sending gratuitous ARP responses when it detects a link failover event.
+This updates the MAC forwarding tables in the switches to which the host is attached, but it does not update multicast forwarding tables.